What May Cause an Adult to Loose Tooth

 - Teeth grinding: A person when unconsciously grinds teeth while sleeping, it damages the teeth.
 It may also cause headaches and facial pain.

 - Injury: An accident and injury to the mouth may make the teeth become loose.
 This is also possible when a person falls or is hit by something on the face.

 For an adult, the dentist identifies the cause of loose tooth first and then begins the treatment.
 Depending on the condition, the dentist suggests flap surgery, bone grafting, splinting, and bite adjustment.

 It is, therefore, necessary that you take immediate action if you experience any symptoms that may result in loose teeth and visit Sapphire Smiles for the treatment.
-You can also call us on 832-899-5575 for booking an appointment with us.
+You can also call us to book an appointment with us.